Our Story

 As an organization, Rivers of Steel is resilient, reflecting the hard-working character of the people of southwestern Pennsylvania.
 Each project, each attempt to stop demolition of a historic place, or petition for National Historic Landmark status, is another achievement for the benefit of the region at large.

-Heritage through the lens of art…and science!
+Heritage through the lens of art . . . and science!

-In an era when science & technology are, once again, driving forces in the region, Rivers of Steel has expanded its educational programs, helping students to discover how southwestern Pennsylvania’s natural resources have shaped our industrial past and cultural heritage—and how our environment today impacts our region’s future.
+In an era when science and technology are, once again, driving forces in the region, Rivers of Steel has expanded its educational programs, helping students to discover how southwestern Pennsylvania’s natural resources have shaped our industrial past and cultural heritage—and how our environment today impacts our region’s future.
 In 2016, Rivers of Steel acquired RiverQuest, a nonprofit that focused on environmental science education, along with the Explorer riverboat, the vessel which hosted the organization’s programming.
 Today, Rivers of Steel continues to offer the award-winning student programs which RiverQuest had been known for, and has pursued more opportunities on the boat, offering heritage-based sightseeing tours and arts-based programs and workshops.

 Experiences and impact